Innovation and Impact awards offer funding for pilot research projects

 Questions regarding the SIMS budget process should be directed to the Office of Research Affairs at 717-531-8495.

-Applications will be evaluated by members of the College of Medicine Scientific Review Committee who will consider:
+Applications will be evaluated by a Scientific Review Committee, who will consider:

 - Scientific and technical merit